 Have you been charged with a crime?
 Do you believe you may soon be charged with a crime?
-Whether you are falsely accused or guilt of the charge brought against you, you should understand your rights and what steps you can take to defend yourself.
+Whether you are falsely accused or guilty of the charge brought against you, you should understand your rights and what steps you can take to defend yourself.
 You may be confused, anxious or overwhelmed and want to forget what’s happening.
 But a criminal charge is a serious and complicated legal process.
 Knowing how to proceed when you are charged with a crime can protect you from undue discomfort and penalization.

 Criminal charges are often filed after you have been arrested.
-There are a variety of charges, ranging from misdemeanors to felonies and including everything from assault and battery to shoplifting, theft and possession or the sale of narcotics.
+There are a variety of charges, ranging from misdemeanors to felonies and including everything from assault and battery to shoplifting, DWI, and possession or the sale of narcotics.

 The following steps trace the timeline of an arrest and how you can help protect yourself throughout the process.